DieSkaarj/PhantisEnglishPatch/README.md

 ## Double Load FX

-This program has two parts, each one recorded on one side of the tape.
-To play the second one, it is necessary to discover the access code found at the end of the first one.
+This program has two parts, each act recorded on one side of the tape.
+To play the second act, it is necessary to discover the access code found at the end of the first act.

 ## Phase One: